mineadmin/doc-v3/docs/en/front/high/store.md

 # State Management (Store)

-MineAdmin uses [Pinia](https://pinia.vuejs.org/) as its state management library, providing a comprehensive solution for state management.
-The system comes with several built-in Store modules covering core functionalities such as user management, tabs, plugin systems, dictionary data, and more.
+MineAdmin uses [Pinia](https://pinia.vuejs.org/) as its state management library, providing a comprehensive state management solution.
+The system includes several built-in Store modules covering core functionalities such as user management, tabs, plugin systems, and dictionary data.

-::: tip Auto-import Note
+::: tip Auto-Import Note
 All Stores in the frontend `src/store/modules` directory are configured for automatic import and can be used directly without explicit imports.

 **Auto-import configuration location**: `dirs: ['./src/store/modules/**']` in `vite/auto-import.ts`